Capriccio (art): Capriccio style

 When artists were commissioned to create a painting of an architectural piece, they were not necessarily concerned with accurate representation of a building.
 Rather, they could be freer in terms of interpretation and artistic license.
-This allowed the artist to add decorations or other architectural features at their own discretion.
+This allowed the artists to add decorations or other architectural features at their own discretion.
 This artistic freedom in capriccio allows continual transformation of a building.
 This was aided by the fact that architecture commonly is composed of strong lines, both horizontal and vertical that can be analogous to other architectural works, making it possible to take parts of other architectural works and fit them into the new artistic view of a particular building that was being recreated in the form of capriccio.
 Some artists took elements that didn't belong in the original inspiration such as people, animals, or plants and incorporated them into the work.
-It is important to remember that in the realm of capriccio, a painting of a building is not a record or history, but is a piece of artwork before anything.
+In the realm of capriccio, a painting of a building is not a record or history, but is a piece of artwork before anything.

-As paintings of capriccio were recreated by different artists, the original form of the subject was able to move farther from reality.
-According to art historian David R. Marshall, recreated or inspired paintings that are far removed from the original bear no obvious connection.
+As capriccio paintings were recreated by different artists, the original form of the subject was able to move farther from reality.
 This further allowed artists to take liberty with architectural renditions.
 Capriccio is thought to be a form of art that appeals to the aesthetics of the viewer by taking liberty with extravagance that eventually turned into art that was intentionally fantastical in regards to the original architectural piece.